 Truth in Comedy: The Manual of Improvisation – If you take a class in improv, they’ll probably tell you to read this.
 Or they should.
 Covers some key ideas that can be helpful: agreement, building a scene, working at the top of your intelligence, and “truth in comedy” – a grounding in the truth is more conducive to comedy than entirely fabricated material.

 Dead Funny: Humor in Hitler’s Germany – There were jokes in Hitler’s Germany – Nazi jokes, resister jokes, Jewish jokes.
 This book provokes us with the question; as many subversive jokes as there were in Nazi Germany, what impact did they have?

 On Being An Artist

-Creating a Life Worth Living by Carol Lloyd – Steve coincidentally found this book when he worked at a motorcycle shop and decided he wanted to get out.
+Creating a Life Worth Living by Carol Lloyd – Lambert coincidentally found this book when he worked at a motorcycle shop and decided he wanted to get out.
 Good little exercises to help jog your mind.

 How to work more efficiently, smarter, and with more ease and pleasure.

-Getting Things Done by David Allen – yes it’s aimed at a business demographic, but damn does it ever work.
+Getting Things Done by David Allen – yes, it’s aimed at a business demographic, but damn does it ever work.

 The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play by Neal Fiore – If you have even the slightest tendencies of a perfectionism or procrastination (and who doesn’t?) the insights in this book are incredibly helpful.